 From 2007 through 2012, Beck partnered with writer/performer Frank Conniff to produce a live comedy and cartoon revue, Cartoon Dump, at the Steve Allen Theatre in Hollywood.

-Right now, Beck is teaching animation history at Cal Arts in Valencia, California and Woodbury University in Burbank California.
-He is currently serving as interim President of Asifa-Hollywood; he is writing and editing two blogs: Cartoon Research and Animation Scoop; and regularly screens animation programs at The CineFamily (Silent Movie Theatre) in the Melrose/Fairfax district.
+Right now, Beck is teaching animation history at Cal Arts in Valencia, California and Woodbury University in Burbank.
+He is currently serving as President of Asifa-Hollywood; he is writing and editing two blogs: Cartoon Research and Animation Scoop; and regularly screens animation programs at The CineFamily (Silent Movie Theatre) in the Melrose/Fairfax district.

 To Be Continued…